 Poverty in Africa Facts

 - Seventy-five percent of the world’s poorest countries are located in Africa, including Zimbabwe, Liberia and Ethiopia.
-For the past two years, the Democratic Republic of Congo, Africa’s second largest country, has also been ranked the poorest in the world with a Gross Domestic Product (based on purchasing-power-parity) of $394.25 in 2013.
+The Central African Republic ranked the poorest in the world with a GDP per capita of $656 in 2016.

 - Approximately one in three people living in sub-Saharan Africa are undernourished.
 The Food and Agriculture Organization (FAO) of the United Nations estimated that 239 million people (around 30 percent of the population) in sub-Saharan Africa were hungry in 2010.
 This is the highest percentage of any region in the world.
 In addition, the U.N.
 Millennium Project reported that over 40 percent of all Africans are unable to regularly obtain sufficient food.